 Looking at a map of New Zealand’s North Island, Northland is the long narrow peninsula that juts out northwest of Auckland.

-A lot of people arriving in Auckland to explore New Zealand tend to forget this region is here and just head south to the more recognised regions of the North and South Islands.
-But I’m here to tell you that you simply must head north and discover this area that blew me away visually.
+It is an often forgotten region with most people arriving in Auckland to explore New Zealand head south to the more recognised regions of the North and South Islands.
+But I’m here to tell you that you simply must head north and discover New Zealand’s Northland, an area that blew me away visually.

 Day 1 – Auckland to Bay of Islands

-Once you get over Auckland’s Harbour Bridge your in the city’s North Shore area.
+Once you get over Auckland’s Harbour Bridge you are in the city’s North Shore area.
 While this technically isn’t part of Northland, you can’t drive through without making a few stops.

 Jump back on the highway north until you reach the sleepy little coastal town of Orewa about 30 minutes from Auckland CBD.
 The highlight here is the long sandy beach.
 Get out, take a stroll and maybe stop by one of the bakeries on the main street for a morning tea treat and a coffee.

-Also make sure you check out the beach right at the end of the town.
+Also make sure you check out the beach right at the end of the town while you are there.

-Head back to the highway feeling relaxed after your spa and take the road as it leads you away from the coast the the centre of the peninsula towards the town of Wellsford.
-Once you pass Wellsford your officially in Northland.
+Head back to the highway feeling relaxed after your spa, take the road as it leads you away from the coast to the centre of the peninsula towards the town of Wellsford.
+Once you pass Wellsford you’re officially in Northland!

-The scenery really starts to get pretty amazing as you continue north with a few lookout points to stop at along the way for some great photo opportunities.
+The scenery really starts to get pretty amazing from here as you continue north with a few lookout points to stop at along the way for great photo opportunities.

 It’s back towards the coast and Bream Bay before reaching Northland’s biggest town Whangarei.
 While it really is just a big town, it is situated on the Whangarei Harbour so there are parts worth exploring around the harbour’s edge.